IgorSteps/easypark/docs/API_SPEC.md

 **RESPONSES**:

-Returns an error of one of these types: `0 - Location mismatch alert`.
+Returns an alert of one of these types: `Late arrival alert or Location mismatch alert`.

 - **200 OK**